 3. Morel mushrooms are great in taste

-L-glutamic acid, L-aspartic acid, malic acid, citric acid, acetic acid, succinic acid and gamma-aminobutyric acid has the key role in umami taste like mouth-drying and mouth-coating oral sensation (6).
-Thus more mushroom may be used as foods or food-flavoring materials or in the formulation of health foods (7).
+L-glutamic acid, L-aspartic acid, malic acid, citric acid, acetic acid, succinic acid, and gamma-aminobutyric acid has a key role in umami taste like mouth-drying and mouth-coating oral sensation (6).
+Thus more mushrooms may be used as foods or food-flavoring materials or in the formulation of health foods (7).

-4. Having Morel mushrooms is good for liver
+4. Having Morel mushrooms is good for the liver

 Morel mushroom contains high amounts of antioxidants which lowered liver weight and hepatic injury.
 Therefore, morel mushroom mycelium can be used as a therapeutic agent for hepatic disease (8).